 The incremental number of lead concentration tests that would follow the introduction of the restriction - All jewellery articles will already be subject to compliance requirements regarding levels of cadmium in jewellery.
 As such, due to these 'overlapping' multiple legislative requirements, testing for lead concentration will not incur any incremental costs, since the screening tests (mainly based on XRF testing technology - see below) for cadmium concentration in jewellery will also screen for lead concentration.
-Furthermore, it is known that a certain amount of screening/testing is already undertaken on a voluntary basis.
+Furthermore, it is known that a certain amount of screening/testing is already undertaken on a voluntary basis70.
 However, in order to confirm that articles that in the XRF test were found to contain lead above the limit is in non-compliance it may still be necessary to undertake some proportion of ICP testing (for content based restrictions) and some proportion of migrations test if a migration limit applies to non-metal parts of jewellery.
 Such confirmatory testing costs would be incremental.
 Testing is done on the basis of samples of jewellery from production batches (see below).
 Although 10% of jewellery articles are currently estimated to contain lead, the number of non-compliant jewellery will decrease over time as compliance increases (with increasing awareness of the restriction and enforcement activity).
 For the purposes of this analysis, it is assumed that this falls to a steady state of 2% of jewellery.
-Furthermore, it is assumed that confirmatory testing will be required (following screening tests) on 10% of iewellery articles found to be non-compliant in screening if the restriction is based on content and 20 % if the restriction is based on migration approach and that all batches are screened.
+Furthermore, it is assumed that confirmatory testing will be required (following screening tests) on 10% of jewellery articles found to be non-compliant in screening if the restriction is based on content and 20 % if the restriction is based on migration approach and that all batches are screened.
 Although there is no specific evidence that 10% and 20% are appropriate figures for the proportion of non-compliant batches that would require confirmatory testing, it is known that such testing would only be required for samples for which the initial screening test indicated a value around the limit value (around which XRF screening tests may provide false positive and false negative results).
 Batches with a lead concentration well above the limit value would not require further confirmatory testing since the accuracy of XRF testing is sufficient at such higher levels.
-The average of 10% and 20% (i.e. 15%) is thus used as a conservative value, and include any confirmatory testing also undertaken by regulatory authorities for enforcement purposes (see next section).
+The average of 10% and 20% (i.e. 15%) is thus used as a conservative value,

-most of this testing is thus done on a voluntary basis, either so that those sending items for testing reduce their legal liability regarding any lead poisoning, or for public relations consideration, it may be the case that some testing is undertaken by domestic manufacturers wishing to export their products to countries with legislative requirements concerning lead in jewellery.
+70 It is known that at just one (anonymous) commercial testing laboratory in one member state, around 7000 costume jewellery articles per year are currently being tested for lead concentration (Anonymous, 2010).
+The laboratory is in an EU country with no national legislation concerning lead in jewellery.
+Whilst it is thought that most of this testing is thus done on a voluntary basis, either so that those sending items for testing reduce their legal liability regarding any lead poisoning, or for public relations consideration, it may be the case that some testing is undertaken by domestic manufacturers wishing to export their products to countries with legislative requirements concerning lead in jewellery.